 In BC, less than 1 percent of ticks tested carry the bacteria that cause Lyme disease.
 The prevalence of B. burgdorferi in ticks in BC has remained constant over time and consistently low between 1996 and 2014.
 The geographic distribution of human Lyme disease and B. burgdorferi in ticks in BC has also remained constant during this time period.

 In 2011, scientists writing for the BC Medical Journal found very low incidence of Lyme disease in BC.
 They found only 93 reported cases over the 12 year period between 1997 and 2008.
+That’s about 8 cases per year, on average.

 Out of the 93 reported cases, 1/3 were travel-related.
 Even considering under-reporting and traveling patients, Murakami’s diagnoses fly in the face of well-established science.